Looking for clean-eating, low-carb recipes that skip the carbs, but not on flavor? Look no further, because they’re all here.

-- Spoon out pancakes according to how big or small you like them to be and let them cook a couple of minutes typically 2-3 minutes.
+- Spoon out pancakes according to how big or small you like them to be and let them cook for a couple of minutes typically 2-3 minutes.
 Flip and cook for 1-2 minutes on the other side after you flip them.

-- Serve warm with chopped bananas on top, blueberries, strawberries, a sprinkle of cinnamon, and teaspoon of honey.
+- Serve warm with chopped bananas on top, blueberries, strawberries, a sprinkle of cinnamon, and a teaspoon of honey.

 2. Smoked Salmon Egg stuffed Avocados

 This is breakfast from heaven.
 It’s three of my favorite foods together, smoked salmon, avocado, and egg!